2021 saw a 7% increase in GDPR compliance and marked the first year regulators started laying down the law after the initial three-year grace period.

 Fact is, compliance is no longer about ticking the boxes to avoid fines.
 Escalating pressures and public expectations have inspired more proactive data privacy experiences in order to build bonds of trust and transparency with your members and audience online.

 The General Data Protection Regulation (GDPR) 2016/679 of the European Union (EU) became mandatory in 2018.
 While it's a European statute, the GDPR impact on associations, societies, and non-profits in the United States and elsewhere cannot be ignored.

 The GDPR applies new regulations to the processing of personal data that encompasses every organization that stores or handles data of individuals across 31 countries—all 28 EU member states as well as Iceland, Norway, and Liechtenstein, otherwise known as the European Economic Area (EEA).

 The dense and complex GDPR law applies to any associations that handle the personal data of an EU resident.
 To ensure proper compliance, it's helpful to understand the following terms :

 What these definitions mean is that most of the types of data acquired, held, and used by your association (member identities, donor information, prospect information, sponsor information, event attendees, etc.) are considered personal data subject to GDPR oversight.

-Plus, any entity contracted by the association to acquire and handle such data (example: an online database management application or website host where such data is collected) would be considered a Data Processor.
-Because the association is the entity which determines the use and means of processing personal data, it would be considered a Data Controller.
+Plus, any entity contracted by your association to acquire and handle such data (example: an online database management application or website host where such data is collected) is considered a Data Processor.
+Your association is the "Data Controller" because you're really governing the application of that personal data.

-Under the new regulations, EU residents have the right to access their personal data, the right to correct incomplete or inaccurate data, the right to completely delete their personal data, and the right to restrict the processing of their personal data.
+Under GDPR regulations, EU residents have the right to access their personal data, the right to correct incomplete or inaccurate data, the right to completely delete their personal data, and the right to restrict the processing of their personal data.